Moist, rich vegan carrot cake with a wholesome flavor and gorgeous color. Topped with lemon buttercream frosting and crushed walnuts.

 - Lastly add the chopped walnuts if you want to add them.

-- Place into the oven for 30 minutes or until a toothpick inserted into the center comes out clean.
+- Place into the oven and bake for 30 minutes or until a toothpick inserted into the center comes out clean.

 - Allow the cakes to cool completely on a cooling rack.